 Urine, faeces, blood and vomit will be cleaned up immediately and disposed of safely.
-When dealing with bodily fluids staff wear disposable gloves, aprons and face coverings, and wash themselves thoroughly afterwards.
+When dealing with bodily fluids staff wear disposable gloves and wash themselves thoroughly afterwards.
 Soiled children's clothing will be bagged to go home - staff will not rinse it.
 Children will be kept away from the affected area until the incident has been completely dealt with.